graearea/graearea.github.io/mirror-mounts.md

 * 2x 14mm M5 countersunk bolts for the mount-mirror bolt

 ## What do I need?
-* 2x Spa/Motomec/CBS mirrors (buy the convex spa ones [here](http://www.kitcardirect.co.uk/spa-formula-f1-mirror.html) or the motamecs [here](https://www.motamec.com/motamec-racing-formula-f1-car-wing-mirror-x2-convex-glass-swivel-mount-black.html )
+* 2x Spa/Motomec/CBS mirrors (buy the convex spa ones [here](https://www.merlinmotorsport.co.uk/s/mirrors/spa-mirrors/spa-formula-and-caterham-mirrors) or [here](https://www.demon-tweeks.com/uk/spa-design-formula-high-impact-nylon-race-mirror-246438/) or the motamecs [here](https://www.motamec.com/motamec-racing-formula-f1-car-wing-mirror-x2-convex-glass-swivel-mount-black.html ) (note that https://www.kitcardirect.co.uk/spa-style-formula-f1-wing-mirror-carbon-pair.html seem to be motamecs)

 * 2x Side screens that have been drilled.
 * 2x original Caterham brass door hinge pivots (just gently tap them out of the existing pivots by the pointy end.
 The end that is inserted is knurled, or you can get them [here](https://caterhamparts.co.uk/fittings/599-wind-protector-hinge.html) or [here](http://www.kitcardirect.co.uk/shop-kit-car/weather-protection/wet-weather-side-door-hinges-each.html))
 * 8x original nyloc nuts and washers from hinge and mirrors.